JaneliaSciComp/SongExplorer/README.md

 therein called "frozen-graph.ensemble.pb".
-To create a corresponding thresholds file, follow the steps for measuring congruence as described in the previous section ([Testing Densely](#testing-densely)):  (1) use this model to classify a densely labelled recording, (2) make an ethogram using the thresholds file of one of the constituent models, and (3) calculate the `Congruence`.
+To create a corresponding thresholds file, follow the steps for measuring congruence as described in the previous section ([Testing Densely](#testing-densely)):  (1) use this model to classify a densely labeled recording, (2) make an ethogram using the thresholds file of one of the constituent models, and (3) calculate the `Congruence`.
 A new thresholds file suffixed with "-dense" will be created.
 Manually copy this file into the newly created ensemble folder, and use